Dyson Micro 1.5KG vs V8

 The V8 was Dyson’s first with the hygienic system, simplifying the process of dirt disposal.

-In comparison, the Micro 1.5KG is a downsized hard floor stick vacuum prioritizing weight reduction over the bells-and-whistles.
+In comparison, the Micro 1.5KG is a downsized hard floor stick vacuum that prioritizes weight reduction over bells and whistles.

 So which option is better?
 I’ve put these two through a grueling series of tests to find out.